 Like many when I graduated I had no idea what I wanted to do with my life – and that was scary!
-Up until this point, it all seemed pretty straight forward; go to school, pass GCSE’s, pass A-levels, go to Uni.
+Up until this point, it all seemed pretty straightforward; go to school, pass GCSEs, pass A-levels, go to Uni.
 But what next?

-Whilst I loved my degree in Psychology I was adamant that I didn’t want to get further into debt by doing a masters and actually, I was just ready to get into the working world.
+Whilst I loved my degree in Psychology I was adamant that I didn’t want to get further into debt by doing a master's and actually, I was just ready to get into the working world.
 I sat and thought about what skills I had, and after 5 years of working in retail, sales seemed like an obvious choice (or at least Google told me it was!)
-So, I took the first thing that was offered to me; IT sales – huge mistake!
+So, I took the first thing that was offered to me; IT sales – a huge mistake!
 I lasted 3 months and pretty soon was thinking of any reason not to go to work.
 Then one random day I had a phone call from an internal recruiter at Hays who had seen my details on a job site.
 I really had no idea about who Hays were but the person on the phone asked me to go to their Kingston office to meet the manager.
-Given that this was 10 minutes from home and it meant I could stop travelling to North London to sell IT solutions; I jumped at the chance!
+Given that this was 10 minutes from home and it meant I could stop traveling to North London to sell IT solutions; I jumped at the chance!

 I turned up to my interview naively thinking that I was being interviewed as a candidate rather than as a recruiter, so it came as a shock when I was asked why I wanted to work for Hays!
-I managed to get myself through the first and second stage interview as well as a nerve-racking phone trial and on the 1st September 2009 I began my first day as a Recruiter.
+I managed to get myself through the first and second stage interview as well as a nerve-racking phone trial and on the 1st of September 2009 I began my first day as a Recruiter.

 When I think back to that day I had no assumption or even ambition necessarily that I was going to be in it for the long haul; after all who grows up wanting to be in recruitment?
 It was an industry I didn’t really know existed and I was told I’d be recruiting into Social Housing; again an industry I didn’t really know existed.